salvoravida/redux-first-history/README.md

 You can mix redux, redux-saga, react-router, @reach/router & wouter without any synchronization issue! <br>
 Why?
 Because there is no synchronization at all!
 There is only one history: reduxHistory!
-* one way data-flow
+* One way data-flow
-* one unique source of truth
+* One unique source of truth
-* no more location issue!
+* No more location issues!

 <p align="center">
 <img alt="Edit Redux-First Router Demo" src="https://i.postimg.cc/HnxxYzmz/Untitled_Diagram.png">